JulianeGampe/travel-blog/TESTING.md

     - It is not possible to delete comments of other users.
       ![Instructions](documentation/screenshots/commentsedittest.png)
       ![Instructions](documentation/screenshots/commentsdeletetest.png)
-9. As a user I can like a post so that can show if I liked the content of the post.
+9. As a user I can like a post so that I can show if I liked the content of the post.
     - Liking posts was tested with testaccounts.
     - Liking a post is only possible when logged in.
       - Post Detail not logged in: